DimaSheiko/apep-docs/docs/framework/conditions/class.md

 >
 > _`focus.max || focusMax`_

--   This condition retrieves the maximum focus resource of the player.
+-   This condition retrieves the maximum focus resource of the target.

+#### Parameters

+-   `target` (UNIT, optional): The unit to check.
+Defaults to "player".

 #### Returns `NUMBER`

--   The maximum focus resource of the player.
+-   The maximum focus resource of the target.

 #### _Example:_